jjkrasnick/jjkrasnick/README.md

 - 👨🏻‍🔬 JJ's looking for help with: **[Finding Spring 2024 & Summer 2024 internships](https://www.linkedin.com/in/jjkrasnick/)**

-- 🧑🏻‍🏫 Know about JJ's experiences, find his resume, and connect with him: **[JJ's LinkedIn](https://www.linkedin.com/in/jjkrasnick/)**
+- 🧑🏻‍🏫 Learn about JJ's experiences, find his resume, and connect with him: **[JJ's LinkedIn](https://www.linkedin.com/in/jjkrasnick/)**

 - 🎓 JJ's pronouns are: **`He/Him/His`**